How does the neck work?

 The neck is part of your spine or spinal column.
 The spine is made up of 24 bones called vertebrae, one sitting on top of the other.
-These bones have discs in between them and lots of strong ligaments and muscles around them for support and to allow you to move.
+The neck is the top 7 bones of the spine.
+The vertebrae bones have discs in between them and lots of strong ligaments and muscles around them for support and to allow you to move.

 At the level of each disc, nerve roots branch out of the spinal cord and connect to the muscles, tissues and organs.
-The neck is the top 7 bones of the spine.

 The majority of the time it doesn’t mean you have actually damaged your neck, it is not usually serious and most often eases on its own or with simple exercise within a few days.
 Nearly all neck pain begins to fade within two-weeks and settles within six-weeks.

 If it is a new problem, you often don’t need to seek advice from a health care professional.

 X-rays, scans and treatment are not usually needed.

 - Neck pain more often occurs for no apparent reason – it is common for there to have been NO injury or incident to trigger the pain e.g. waking up one morning with pain (which can be severe)

 - A strain or sprain of structures around your neck can also happen, for example sports-related or work-related (lifting something awkwardly or something that is too heavy for your level of physical conditioning/fitness).